Bruno Lage: 2018–19: First season and league title

-2019-20 season
+2019–20: Super Cup title and departure

 Lage then started a second season at Benfica with a 5–0 win over Sporting CP in the Super Cup.

 On 17 September, he made his UEFA Champions League debut in a 2–1 home defeat to German side RB Leipzig, continuing Benfica's record in the competition of having lost 11 times in the last 14 games.
-A 3-0 victory over Zenit Saint Petersburg in Benfica's final group stage game meant that Benfica finished in 3rd place and progressed to the Europa League, finishing above the Russian team by virtue of a superior head-to-head record.
+A 3–0 victory over Zenit Saint Petersburg in Benfica's final group stage game meant that Benfica finished in 3rd place and progressed to the Europa League, finishing above the Russian team by virtue of a superior head-to-head record.
 The victory ensured that Benfica "finished the Champions League campaign on a high, but there is a sense that they should have done better."

 Following a win at Tondela on 27 October, Lage set the record for the quickest coach to record 25 victories in the Primeira Liga, having won 25 of his first 27 league matches and triumphing in every away game.
 Lage's Benfica would go on to win every away league game under him in 2019, having scored 42 goals in 15 games.
 In January 2020, Benfica set a new record for the number of consecutive wins away from home, having achieved victory 17 consecutive times since Lage had been appointed.
-This record was extended to 18 successive away wins after defeating Paços de Ferreira at Estádio da Mata Real, however the team's winning run was ended with a 3-2 defeat at Porto.
+This record was extended to 18 successive away wins after defeating Paços de Ferreira at Estádio da Mata Real, however, the team's winning run was ended with a 3–2 defeat at Porto.

 On 29 June 2020, Lage made his position available after equalising Benfica's worst ever series of results – 2 wins in 13 matches in the 2000–01 season – and establishing a record of 5 consecutive matches without a win at Estádio da Luz, which included defeats to Braga and Santa Clara.
-Lage's reign at Benfica was summarised as him having a strong record of managing his players and promoting youth, however players felt disengaged by training and Lage and the team had failed to adjust to the loss of João Félix.
+Lage's reign at Benfica was summarised as him having a strong record of managing his players and promoting youth; however, players felt disengaged by training, and that Lage and the team had failed to adjust to the loss of João Félix.

-He was replaced by his assistant coach Nélson Veríssimo on 30 June and had his contract terminated on 4 July that year.
+He was replaced by his assistant coach Nélson Veríssimo on 30 June, and had his contract terminated on 4 July that year.